Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/02-htcondor quick.md

 chmod u+x sleep.sh
 ```

 The submit description file describes the job.
-To submit this sample job, again use an editor to create the file sleep.sub.
+To submit this sample job, again use an editor to create the file:

+`sleep.sub.`
 ```bash
 # sleep.sub -- simple sleep job